omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 ![Table of past imports showing two completed imports and one import resulting in an error with different collections being imported](../modules/modulesfiles/dspace_past.png)

+DSpace items will import with any metadata fields recognized at the source (such as `dc.title` or `dc.description.abstract`), and will use `bibo:uri` to load the URI as given at the source item as `dc.identifier.uri`.
+This will be a clickable link that displays on public item pages and allows users to see the item's source at its home DSpace repository.
+If the fields have one or more language tags, fields imported into Omeka will also use that language tag.

 ## Update imported resources

 To  update resources created using the DSpace Connector, simply check "Re-run" then click "Submit" on the "Past DSpace Imports" page.
 The resources will be updated, not re-imported.
 This allows you to use the Connector to sync data between DSpace and Omeka S installations.